fischerandom1/TinkerCoder/Hackathon/activity.md

 ```

-# QQTechcation 2025
-## Minecraft Addons
+## Minecraft
 ### Welcome!

 Welcome to the Minecraft Addons!
-In this event, you will apply what u have learned to complete the tasks ahead
+In this event, you will use the agent to complete the tasks ahead